George William Smith (sportsman)

 George William Smith (20 September 1874 – 7 December 1954) was a New Zealand sportsman who excelled at track and field as well as both codes of rugby football.

 Early years

 Smith was born in Auckland and educated at Wellesley Street School.

+Horse racing

-He became a successful jockey and won the 1894 New Zealand Cup, riding Impulse.
-He had to abandon his racing career after gaining weight.
+He became a successful jockey and it was later reported he won the 1894 New Zealand Cup, riding Impulse.
+However this has been queried or disputed, for example: